 Alternative 4 includes coastal defenses focusing on the historic district and Chesterfield Academy, open tidal exchange at Ohio Creek and Grandy Village, and maximized stormwater storage within the project area.
 Improvements to the project area would include using earthen berms as the primary method of coastal defense, the construction of floodwalls, a tidal gate within Haynes Creek, the implementation of bioswales and permeable pavement, the raising and/or relocation of sections of roadway, and the expansion/improvement of infrastructure for pedestrians and bicyclists.
-These improvements are shown on Figure 7 in Chapter 2 of this document.
+These improvements result in direct, long-term, major, beneficial impacts and are shown on Figure 7 in Chapter 2 of this document.